cnrancher/octopus-simulator/README.md

 ### Modbus Simulator

 Modbus simulator is mocking a thermometer, the numerical accuracy is two decimal places, and the measurement is Kelvin absolute temperature and relative humidity.

-Since Modbus can only store integer value, float value needs to be transform, e.g: float value 987.64 (quantity=1) can replace by integer value 98764 (quantity=2).

-- 1# Holding Register(address=0, quantity=2) represents the temperature, and the range is between `278.15K` and `1278.15K`.
+- 1# HoldingRegister(address=0, quantity=2, type=float32) represents the realtime absolute temperature, unit is in `kevin`, its range is between `273.15` and `378.15`.
-- 2# Holding Register(address=2, quantity=1) represents humidity, and the range is between `10%` and `100%`.
+- 2# HoldingRegister(address=2, quantity=2, type=float32) represents the humidity, unit is in `%`, its range is between `10` and `100`.
-- 3# Holding Register(address=5, quantity=2) represents the temperature threshold, the default value is `303.15K`.
+- 3# HoldingRegister(address=4, quantity=2, type=int32) represents the absolute temperature threshold, uint is in `kevin`, the default value is `324`.
-- 1# Coil Register(address=0, quantity=1) indicates high temperature alarm.
+- 1# CoilRegister(address=0, quantity=1, type=boolean) indicates high temperature alarm.
 When the temperature exceeds the threshold, the high temperature alarm is `true`.

 ### MQTT Simulator